lukescriptsf/Python-Basics/Basic_Project_Setup.md

-# [Project Name]
+# Basics Python Project Setup

-> A brief description of what this project does and the problem it solves.
+> In this File I explain the basic setup of a Python Project and how to locally run and pull the git Project.

 ## 🛠️ Prerequisites